AllanSavageDev/AWS-Serverless-LZ/README.md

 It was built as a *portfolio demonstration* — not a production product — to show my ability to design, deploy, and operate cloud-native infrastructure end-to-end.

+In truth, it’s a collection of smaller experiments and working prototypes, stitched together in pursuit of one big question:

+> *What would I actually encounter if I tried to build a production-style VPC with full resources — RDS, DynamoDB, S3, CloudFront — and run everything through Lambda as my web services layer?*

+It’s an ambitious thought experiment: no Kubernetes, no EC2, just an infinitely scalable, fully managed, event-driven system running API functions like clockwork.
+Build it once, let AWS scale it forever — and at an absurdly low operational cost.

+None of the code in this repository has been through a formal refactor.
+If I needed a variable halfway through an odd scope, I declared one and kept moving.
+The goal wasn’t elegance — it was functionality.

+Beyond getting it to run and establishing a working baseline for a Terraform-driven Landing Zone, no extra polish was applied.
+What you see here is a running system, and that’s the point — a solid foundation for anyone exploring AWS serverless design from the ground up.

 ## Key Highlights